kemitchell/CAL-1.0/CAL-1.0.md

 *This Cryptographic Autonomy License (the "License") applies to any Work whose owner has marked it with any of the following notices:*

-*"Licensed under the Cryptographic Autonomy License version 1.0," or "SPDX-License-Identifier: CAL-1.0," or*
+> Licensed under the Cryptographic Autonomy License version 1.0

+or

+> SPDX-License-Identifier: CAL-1.0

+or

-*"Licensed under the Cryptographic Autonomy License version 1.0, with Combined Work Exception," or*
+> Licensed under the Cryptographic Autonomy License version 1.0, with Combined Work Exception

-*"SPDX-License-Identifier: CAL-1.0-With-Exception".*
+or

+> SPDX-License-Identifier: CAL-1.0-With-Exception

 ---